Washington Commanders: Daniel Snyder era (1999–2023)

-The 2005 season started with three wins, including win on September 19 against the Dallas Cowboys.
+The 2005 season started with three wins, including a win on September 19 against the Dallas Cowboys.
 Dallas led 13–0 with less than four minutes left when Brunell threw a 39 yd touchdown pass to Moss on a fourth-down play.
 Then, with 2:44 left, Brunell connected with Moss again on a 70 yd touchdown pass and Nick Novak kicked the game-winning extra point.
 It was the Redskins' first victory at Texas Stadium since 1995.
 They then fell into a slump, losing six of the next eight games which included three straight losses in November, and their playoff chances looked bleak.
 On December 18, 2005, the Redskins beat Cowboys, 35–7, which marked the first time since 1995 that the Redskins swept the season series with Dallas.
 The Redskins clinched their first playoff berth since 1999.
 The game also culminated impressive season performances by individuals.
 Portis set a team mark for most rushing yards in a single season with 1516 yd, and Moss set a team record for most receiving yards in a single season with 1483 yd, breaking Bobby Mitchell's previous record set in 1963.
 Also, Chris Cooley's 71 receptions broke Jerry Smith's season record for a Redskins tight end.
 In the first round of the playoffs, the Redskins met the Buccaneers.
 The Redskins won 17–10, after taking an early 14–0 lead, which they thought they lost until replay showed that a touchdown, which would have tied the game, was an incomplete pass.
 In that game, the Redskins broke the record for fewest offensive yards (120) gained in a playoff victory, with one of their two touchdowns being from a defensive run after a fumble recovery.
 The following weekend, they played the Seahawks, who defeated the Redskins 20–10, ending their hopes of reaching their first NFC Championship Game since 1991.